kodemonki/exchange-rates-challenge/README.md

 I half implemented the bonus feature of historic data, I was going to use a charting tool and display the data graphically, but I don't want to spend more than 2 days on it.
 I was passing the currency parameter, and picking it up from the Currency component, I started the action and reducer also.

+One of the libraries I used for speed for some reason was breaking one of the tests.
+I think it has to do with an incompatible module syntax, or possibly a bug with the implementation of create-react-app.
+In the real world I would have removed these components, but I didn't feel it was worth investigating this for this demo.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts